drivfe/HaxballParser/README.md

 # HBRDumper
-Parses Haxball replays and output in human readable format.
+Parses Haxball replays and outputs them in a human readable format.

 Python port of https://github.com/jonnyynnoj/haxball-replay-parser